Friends don’t let friends go hiking with just trail mix.

 Camp Cookware Materials

-Camp cookware comes in a few basic materials, each with its advantages and disadvantages.
+Backpacking cookware and utensils come in a few basic materials, each with its advantages and disadvantages.

 - There’s some debate about how safe it is long-term especially when cooking with a lot of acidic foods